opensourcefeed/opensourcefeed.github.io/distribution-mx.md

 home_page: https://mxlinux.org/
 desktops: [xfce]
 base: [debian]

-description : "MX Linux is a cooperative venture between the antiX and former MEPIS communities, using the best tools and talents from each distributions."
+tagline: The midweight and simple OS with Xfce description : "MX Linux is a cooperative venture between the antiX and former MEPIS communities, using the best tools and talents from each distributions."

 releases: